Halford Capital

 500-579 FICO

-At this range, your primary option is revenue-based financing (sometimes called a merchant cash advance or fast capital).
-These products advance capital based on your recent business revenue, not your credit score.
+At this range, your main options are revenue-based financing (RBF) and merchant cash advances (MCAs).
+Both advance capital based on your recent business revenue, not your credit score.
+RBF uses fixed daily, weekly, or biweekly payments.
+MCAs adjust payments based on your daily sales volume.

-- Repayment: Daily or weekly automatic debits from your business account
+• Repayment: Daily, weekly, or biweekly automatic debits from your business account

-The trade-off is cost.
-Revenue-based financing is more expensive than traditional loans.
-Factor rates typically range from 1.15 to 1.45, meaning you repay $1.15 to $1.45 for every $1 borrowed.
-On an annualized basis, the effective APR can be high.
-But for businesses that need capital now and have the cash flow to support repayment, it is a real, accessible option.
+The tradeoff is cost.
+Factor rates typically range from 1.15 to 1.45, meaning you repay $1.15 to $1.45 for every dollar borrowed.
+On an annualized basis, the effective APR can be steep.
+But if you have the cash flow to support it and you need capital now, it is a real, accessible path.

 580-619 FICO

-- Advantage: You only pay for what you draw, and credit builds over time
+• Advantage: You only pay for what you draw, and your credit profile builds over time

 620-649 FICO